ricklamers/shell-ai/CONTRIBUTING.md

 ## License

-By contributing to AI-Shell, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).
+By contributing to Shell-AI, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).

-Thank you for contributing to AI-Shell!
+Thank you for contributing to Shell-AI!